Frequently Asked Questions

 .
 If you purchased an account and cannot login, you may have entered your email incorrectly.
 Contact our support at support@sitepal.com.

-Model and Character Questions
+Model and avatar Questions

 A Model is what we call a base avatar, which has not yet been customized by accessory selection or coloring.
 Every SitePal plan comes with a huge selection of Models to choose from.